Brandon-Born/dont-look-at-the-chart/README.md

 This project is built with Next.js and designed for deployment on Vercel.

+**Check out the live version:** [**https://dont-look-at-the-chart.com**](https://dont-look-at-the-chart.com)

+**Disclaimer:** This is a hobby project created for demonstration and learning purposes.
+While functional, it may contain bugs or limitations.
+Use it at your own risk.
+No financial advice is provided or implied.

 ## Core Features

 *   **User Management:** Simple user registration/login (Email/OAuth via NextAuth.js).